 Honestly, for me the book was not of much use.
 What I feel is that the book only explains and analyzes things in life but doesn’t provide answers to the problems in practical life.
 We have enough explanations to life in religions, philosophies, sciences, etc. What we lack is easy and shorter answers to the problems.
 What the author gives are very vague answers.
 He asks us to change the thinking patterns and forget past and future.
 I don’t think this will help much.
 But many think this works.

 Even the questions asked by the two people in the book are not directly answered by the author.
 He kind of avoids the questions and explains something else.
 Maybe I do not have the capacity to understand the author’s explanations as my experiences with the subject are insufficient.

 Besides, we cannot simply forget the past.
 We learn lessons from the past and use them to live in the present.
 The decisions we take in the present are mostly based on past experiences.
 This is why we learn about the past in history.
 We use them for the present.

 The same can be said about future.
 We live the present day with the hope that future will be better.
 Without that hope it will be difficult to live in the present.
 Everyone has dreams.
 Everyone works to achieve their dreams.
 This is why we strive in the present.
 Without hopes or dreams about future, the present would be just boring.
 But the author says that the past and the future are just illusions.

-You can download the Audio Book “The Power of Now” for free here. http://www.rehanu.com/now/
+You can download the PDF version of “The Power of Now” for free here. http://www.rehanu.com/now/